bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/NewsFeed/docs/frontend.md

 ## Create Frontend of News Feed Website

 You are tasked with populating the frontend of a news feed webpage which is going to display news articles.
 You will populate a _Featured News_ section as well as a _News Feed_ Section.
-You will take advantage of reusable components in React (read more [here](https://www.freecodecamp.org/news/how-to-build-reusable-react-components/)).
+You will take advantage of reusable components in [React](https://react.dev/learn).
 After that, you will connect the frontend to the backend in order to get data from the api your backend partner built.

 ### Hints